PUT-PTM/STcalculator/README.md

 README

 Overview
-This is the Poznan University of Technology project.
+This project was made on Poznan University of Technology.
 We decided to make calculator, it is also called calculating machine.
 It's a small electronic&mechanical device that performs calculations, requiring manual action for each individual opertion.

 Description
 This project consists of: